totten/extlib/README.md

 ## Development

-If you have an existing extension that uses `extlib@X.X.X.phar` and want to develop patches, then simply clone this folder and/or make symlink.
-Give it a fake version number (`1.999.0`) which supercedes any other copies.
+If you have an existing extension that uses `extlib@X.X.X.phar` and want to develop updates, then simply clone this repo and assign a fake version number (`1.999.0`).
+You may optionally use symlinks.

-I'm currently using a symlink approach.
-This is because I *think about* `extlib` as a separate project.
+I'm currently using the symlink approach.
+This is because I *think about* `extlib` as a separate project which is shared by many extensions.

 ```bash
 ## Make a standalone copy of the library